Who can use PendoPay?

 1. Go to the tenant’s profile on your People page,

-2, Click the blue ‘Change’ button in the PendoPay column.
+2, Click the blue ‘Change’ button in the PendoPay card.

-3. You can re-invite your tenant to set-up PendoPay with their banking details or set them up yourself.
-The new banking information will replace the current one.
+3. You can re-invite your tenant to set-up PendoPay with their new bank account details.
+The new banking information will replace the current information.